aayushrawal/SER502-Spring2021-Team20/README.md

 For this projected we created a language called YASL (Yet Another Simple Language), with the help of libraries like ANTLR and also using java.

-# To run this project in linux:
+# To run this project on linux:
 1) Make sure java version 1.8 is installed on your system.
 2) Clone the project on to your system using the command: *git clone https://github.com/aayushrawal/SER502-Spring2021-Team20/*
+3) navigate to the folder using the cd command - *cd /path/to/SER502-Spring2021-Team20/*
-3) Execute the script file *run.sh* using the command - *source run.sh*
+4) Execute the script file *run.sh* using the command - *source run.sh*
-4) move into the samples directory using the command - *cd samples*
+5) move into the samples directory using the command - *cd samples*
-5) execute any of the sample programs in this folder using the command - *yasl filename.yasl*
+6) execute any of the sample programs in this folder using the command - *yasl filename.yasl*
-6) Note: to run the programs it is important you do not skip the steps 1-4.
+7) Note: to run the programs it is important you do not skip the steps 1-4.

-# To run this project in windows:
+# To run this project on windows:
 1) Make sure java version 1.8 is installed on your system.
 2) Clone the project on to your system using the command: *git clone https://github.com/aayushrawal/SER502-Spring2021-Team20/*
 3) Open the project in your ide and check that the lib folder contains the file SER502-Spring2021-Team20.jar.